SCADA System Applications in Energy Management

 Real-Time Dashboards

-• Helps managers make informed energy-saving decisions.
+• Helps managers make informed savings decisions.

 Historical Data Analysis